-- Complete all development and engineering of the proposed grid-integrated storage and DC fast charger systems (Boost Charger+ and Boost Charger 2.0). - Build, install, and operate the proposed systems during two on-site demonstration. - Compete UL certification to support subsequent commercialization.
+- Complete all development and engineering of the proposed gridbattery-integrated storage and grid-supportive DC fast charger systems (OptiGrid Gen 1 Boost Charge Pro and Boost Power Pro). - Build, install, and operate the proposed systems during twoan on-site demonstration. - Build, install, and operate the proposed Battery Farm System during a third demonstration with performance at utility scale (i.e., 500 kW of power flow). - Compete UL certification to support subsequent commercialization.

-Ratepayer Benefits:2 This Agreement is intended to result in the ratepayer benefits of:
+Ratepayer Benefits: This Agreement is intended to result in the ratepayer benefits of: